Titanexx/MDdot/readme.md

         `Inline Code`
         ```
 - Link : `(example.com)[example.com]` or `[](https://www.example.com)`, use `mddotltextlink` to custom your links
-- Code block : MDdot doesn't colorize the code if you add a language (for the moment :wink:).
+- Code block : MDdot doesn't colorize the code if you add a language.
 It uses the style `mddotblockcode` which must be a paragraph style.

 This endpoint support paragraph style from your template.
 If you uses it inside a for loop, you have to use the list representation inside your loop.